 While our meetings and deliberations are not subject to sunshine laws because we were established by the Governor’s directive and not an executive order, and are not a “board” as defined in statute, we are committed to being open and transparent in our process.

 This website will be the home for regular updates on the progress of the Climate Advisory Team.
-It will host our findings and recommendations later in the year and will be open for public comment and input via this digital portal.
+It hosts our findings and recommendations which are open for public comment and input via this digital portal.
 We welcome the opportunity to engage with the public and the media to discuss our policy recommendations in advance of the 2025 legislative session.

 Frequently Asked Questions